hackerb9/3C509B-nestor/README.md

 8086 Driver for 3COM Etherlink III 3C509B cards

 <img align="right" width="25%" src="README.md.d/3Com_3C509BC_Ethernet_NIC.jpg">
 The 3COM 3C509B network interface card is known to work with computers with a 16-bit ISA bus, but that is not because that the card wouldn't work on an 8-bit bus.
-The driver software uses assembly opcodes found in the 286 processor, which meant older computers such as the IBM PC and XT with 8088 and 8086 processors wouldn't work.
+The driver software uses assembly opcodes found in the 286 processor, which meant older computers such as the IBM PC and XT with 8088 and 8086 simply couldn't run it.

 [Nestor](http://www.vcfed.org/forum/member.php?12204-nestor) a.k.a.
 [Distwave](http://ibmps1.wordpress.com/) of [VCFed.org](http://www.vcfed.org/) took the time in 2012 to replace all the 286 specific assembly instructions with [generic 8086 code](http://www.vcfed.org/forum/showthread.php?30537-Feeling-lucky-is-the-3c509B-compatible-with-8088-using-NE1000-drivers&p=224266#post224266).
 Nestor used the packet driver source code from [crynwr.com](http://web.archive.org/web/*/http://www.crynwr.com/drivers/), which was released under the GNU GPL license.